About 529 plans: Education savings with tax benefits

 - Your contributions aren’t deductible on federal taxes, but the earnings grow on a tax-deferred basis.
 More than 30 states offer a full or partial tax deduction or credit for 529 plan contributions.
 (Research your state’s tax treatment.)

 - It’s not just for college.
-As of 2018, up to $10,000 can be withdrawn tax-free from a 529 plan per year, per beneficiary, for tuition expenses at public, private, or religious schools for grades K-12.
+As of 2018, up to $10,000 can be withdrawn tax-free2 from a 529 plan per year, per beneficiary, for tuition expenses at public, private, or religious schools for grades K-12.

-- You can use your 529 plan at more than 6,000 U.S. 4-year colleges and universities, trade schools, and community colleges, and more than 400 foreign colleges and universities.
+- You can use your 529 plan at more than 6,000 U.S. four-year colleges and universities, trade schools, and community colleges, and more than 400 foreign colleges and universities.
 (Find out if your school is eligible under 529 plan rules.)

 - You have flexibility to change beneficiaries.
 If one child chooses not to go to college, you may “roll over” the funds to another child or grandchild—even for yourself if you’re going back to school.